pimotte/nomic/README.md

 The number of points for a point-awardable condition will be awarded upon merging of the PR that fulfills the condition, if the PR reflects this awarding of points.

-Players cannot obtain points using a point-awardable condition introduced that PR.
+Players cannot obtain points using a point-awardable condition introduced in *that* PR.

-Upon request of another player, a the initiator of a PR must state how many points their PR adds to their score as a result of which specific point-awardable conditions.
+Upon request of another player, the initiator of a PR must state how many points their PR adds to their score as a result of which specific point-awardable conditions.